Skip to main content

 RiskWatch compresses ATO from 18 months to 6.

-FedRAMP for federal, GovRAMP for state and local, CJIS for law enforcement, IRS Pub 1075 for tax data, NIST 800-171 for CUI on contractor systems.
-Same 800-53 baseline, different overlays.
+Authorize once and reuse the work everywhere a jurisdiction asks for it, instead of standing up a separate program per regulator.
+(Same NIST 800-53 baseline under FedRAMP for federal, GovRAMP for state and local, CJIS for law enforcement, IRS Pub 1075 for tax data, and NIST 800-171 for contractor CUI.)

 The Government Compliance Landscape